friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterSurface.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

-This function computes a water surface through raymarching.
+This function computes a water surface through raymarching a height field.

 ---